rw9999/Security-notes/Chapters 10-17/Chapter 16/readme.md

 In addition to the three categories of SOC assessment, there are two different types of SOC report.

 Both reports begin with providing a description by management of the controls put in place.
-T

-hey differ in the scope of the opinion provided by the auditor:
+They differ in the scope of the opinion provided by the auditor:

 - **Type 1 reports** provide the auditor's opinion on the description provided by management and the suitability of the design of the controls.